Django-Mail-Template/django-mail-template.github.io/source/quickstart.rst

                         "product": "Great product"})

-Administrative users can create or edit MailTemplate using *Django admin interface* and redact text using Python string format.
+Administrative users can create or edit MailTemplate using *Django admin site* and redact text using Python string format.

 3. Indirect use
 ---------------

 Is also possible to use an indirect call through Configuration data model.
-In *Django admin interface* (or by code) you can create:
+In *Django admin site* (or by code) you can create:

 ::